majeranowski/tech241_linux/README.md

 ![reverse-proxy](IMG_0897.jpg)

-* How Do you setup nginx reverse proxy
+## How Do you setup nginx reverse proxy:

 - Install Nginx on your Windows or Linux server (prerequisite).
 - Add the Nginx proxy_pass setting in a virtual host or the default config file.